 What to consider when searching for a forex broker

-One of the first things to come to mind when selecting a forex broker in NZ is that they should be actively registered with the FMA – Financial Markets Authority.
+One of the first things when selecting a New Zealand forex broker is that it should be regulated and licensed with the FMA – Financial Markets Authority.
 A fully regulated broker will be indicated as active on the regulator’s list of authorized providers.

-Some of the New Zealand forex brokers like Plus500 are fully regulated in multiple jurisdictions including the UK and Australia, which adds to the legitimacy score.
+Some of the NZ forex brokers like BlackBull Markets are fully regulated in multiple jurisdictions including the UK and Australia, which adds to the legitimacy score.
 So that you can open your forex trading account with any of them.

 However, traders should know that unless a broker is fully registered and regulated in New Zealand by the FMA, it doesn’t matter if they have regulations elsewhere.
 Therefore, regulation by the FMA NZ is important when sifting through the web to find a forex broker in New Zealand.
 But that is not the only factor that matters.
 There are more.